โ† Back to Guides

 Floor-hatch guides are strongest when they connect finish type, structure, and opening method in one decision path.

-What makes a floor hatch hidden
+What makes a floor hatch truly hidden?

 A hidden floor hatch is built so that the top surface aligns with the finished floor.
 Instead of sitting above the floor like a visible cover, it blends into the surface and becomes part of the room.